 Now the magic begins.
 The chocolatiers have already anticipated the arrival of the coffee and have prepared three types of Belgian chocolate; milk chocolate, white chocolate and dark chocolate.

 Our most popular chocolate is the Dark Chocolate.
 It is made from chocolate liquor and sugar.
-It has no dairy content so it is considered a vegan* friendly product.
 It has a noticeably darker colouration and is harder and more brittle than the other chocolates.
-The flavour is more intense and far less sweet, in fact it is almost bitter. *these chocolates are made in equipment that may contain traces of dairy solids.
+The flavour is more intense and far less sweet, in fact it is almost bitter.

 The second most popular type of chocolate is this ‘light brown coloured’ treat that takes its name from an important ingredient; milk.
 It is a much sweeter chocolate because it contains sugar as well.